 Declining forecasted oil prices and other factors caused us to perform impairment reviews of our proved properties in the first quarter of 2016 for all fields in the Etame Marin block offshore Gabon and the Hefley field in North Texas.
 However, no impairment was required for the quarter ended March 31, 2016.
 During the second quarter of 2016, forecasted oil prices improved significantly, our negative price differential to Brent narrowed and we incurred no significant capital spending.
-We considered these and other factors and determined that there were no events or circumstances triggering an impairment evaluation for most of our fields, with the exception of the Avouma field in the Etame Marine block offshore Gabon.
-At the Avouma field, the electrical submersible pumps ("ESPs") in the South Tchibala 2-H well failed on June 23, 2016, and the well was temporarily shut-in.
-The reserves used in our impairment evaluation of the Avouma field were revised to reflect the impact of this lost production for several months and the impact of the forward price curve.
-The undiscounted future net cash flows for the Avouma field were in excess of the field's carrying value.
+We considered these and other factors and determined that there were no events or circumstances triggering an impairment evaluation for most of our fields, with the exception of the impact on reserves of a well being shut-in inthe Avouma field in the Etame Marine block offshore Gabon.
+After consider this factor, we determined that the undiscounted future net cash flows for the Avouma field were in excess of the field's carrying value.
 No impairment was required for the Avouma field, or any of our other fields, for the second quarter of 2016.
+During the third quarter of 2016, our negative price differential to Brent narrowed and we incurred no significant capital spending.
+We considered these and other factors and determined that there were no events or circumstances triggering an impairment evaluation for most of our fields, with the exception of the impact on reserves of a second well being shut-in in the Avouma field.
+After considering this factor, we determined that the undiscounted future net cash flows for the Avouma field were in excess of the field's carrying value.
+No impairment was required for the Avouma field, or any of our other fields, for the third quarter of 2016.